Home Energy Maps Travel Maps Tourism Maps Catalog

 MAX_ELEV

-Description: Maximum elevation of the highest point of the France glacier in meters above sea level, up to 4 digits.
+Description: Maximum elevation of the highest point of the California glacier in meters above sea level, up to 4 digits.

 No Data Value: Null